-The major Canadian banks require a high credit score in order to approve a mortgage.
+The major Canadian banks require a high credit score to approve a mortgage.
 Without a credit score of 600 or more, you will not be approved for a mortgage at a bank.
-Our team specialises in setting up bad credit mortgages in Windsor.
+Our team specializes in setting up bad credit mortgages in Windsor.

 Credit Scores for Mortgage Approval by Different Lenders

 - Banks in Canada need a credit score of at least 600

 - Trust companies in Canada need a credit score of at least 550